lineartimer/WebAppStarterPack/doc/notes.md

 The Azure CLI can be run from within the Azure Portal (click the Cloud Shell icon on the menubar).

+## Networking

+Create a VNet with the address range 10.0.0.0/16 (65 536 addresses).
+Then create subnets of 256 addresses for the database, the backend and the frontend with the starting ranges of 10.0.1.0/24, 10.0.2.0/24, 10.0.3.0/24, respectively.

 ## Virtual Machine

 Creating a web server: